Furimanejo/Underwatch-Ultimate/README.md

 # Instructions:
 - Install and run [Intiface Central](https://intiface.com/central/).
 - Download and run [a release of Underwatch Ultimate](https://github.com/Furimanejo/Underwatch-Ultimate/releases).
-- One the tab "Device Control" click connect to intiface.
+- On the tab "Device Control" click connect to intiface.
 Make sure your toys are on and appear on the list of connected devices.
 - Play Overwatch, you can test the app on the training range.

 # Current Features: